drjonesy/AdriansCafeSPA/README.md

 - Read: Environment_Setup.txt -- You will not need to do everything in this file.
 - Once Node and Gulp are installed: in your Terminal (aka.
 Command line): Type > Gulp
 - The ES6 should transpile to the dist folder.
-- Open the dist folder and clik on the index.html file
+- Open the dist folder and click on the index.html file